NAMTeam/namteam.github.io/content/docs/feature-guides/realhighway/index.md

 #### R2 Curves

 R2 45° curves may be constructed either via draggable means or FLEX pieces.
-For the draggable R2 setup, drag the default curve as usual, and then build a 90° bend on the inside of the curve by dragging one tile away from the curve on the inside, then one tile back towards the curve.
+For the draggable R2 setup, drag the default R0 curve, and then build a 90° bend on the inside of the curve by dragging one tile away from the curve on the inside, then one tile back towards the curve.

 {{< carousel >}}
     images/curves/rhw-mrc-r2-1.jpg | Regular diagonal